bluehalo/ansible-roles/ansible/README.md

 ansible
 ===

-An Ansible role to install Ansible.
+An Ansible role to install Ansible via Pip

 Requirements
 ------------